-Weapons and other goods and technologies with a potential military use may require an export licence from the Department for Business, Innovation & Skills (BIS).
-If goods are to pass through more than one country, you are likely to need a licence for each transit country.
+Weapons and other goods and technologies with a potential military use may require an export licence from the Department for Business, Innovation and Skills (BIS).
+If goods are to pass through more than one country, you’ll likely need a licence for each transit country.

 Less sensitive controlled dual-use goods exports need a licence if shipped outside the EU.

 Controls also apply to the brokering - which can include warehousing and shipping - and transport of dual-use goods.
-Download guidance on brokering dual-use goods from the BIS website (PDF, 168KB).
 In addition, UK nationals who trade outside the UK in strategically controlled goods between overseas countries may need a trade control licence through the UK.

 There are wider restrictions on exports to countries subject to sanctions.
-You can find guidance on sanctions, embargoes and restrictions and read about strategic export controls in the guide to the Export Control Organisation.
+You can find guidance on sanctions, embargoes and restrictions and read about strategic export controls in the guide to the Export Control Organisation (ECO).

-Agricultural products and processed foods typically require a Common Agricultural Policy licence from the RPA.
+Agricultural products and processed foods typically require a Common Agricultural Policy licence from the Rural Payments Agency.
 They may also be subject to a refund or a levy.
-Find information about agricultural exports on the RPA website.

-Exports of dangerous chemicals outside the EU may need to be notified in advance to the Health & Safety Executive (HSE) and BIS.
-Read about prior informed consent for trade in dangerous chemicals on the HSE website.
+Exports of dangerous chemicals outside the EU may need to be notified in advance to the Health and Safety Executive (HSE) and BIS.
 Businesses that trade more than one tonne of chemicals a year must register with the new EU chemical management agency REACH, based in Helsinki.
-Read a basic guide to REACH on the HSE website.

 Other products subject to export controls or licensing requirements include medicines and controlled drugs and the chemicals used in their manufacture, rough diamonds being exported out of the EU, exported waste and certain species of fish, which may be subject to a ban or quota.
 Your trade association may be able to advise on export controls applying to your products.

 When you transport goods out of the EU with the intent to permanently export those goods, you must first submit an electronic export declaration via the NES, part of HMRC’s Customs Handling of Import and Export Freight (CHIEF) system.
-Exceptionally, a paper export declaration known as a C88/ESS may be used for, for example, merchandise carried in hand baggage (MIB).
+Exceptionally, a paper export declaration known as a C88/ESS may be used for, for example, commercial goods carried in a passenger’s accompanied baggage or vehicle (Merchandise in Baggage).
+Goods can be exported as direct or indirect exports out of the EU.
 Indirect exports (being those moving from the UK but exiting in another member state must be accompanied by an Export Accompanying Document (EAD)).
-This page explains what to do and, depending on the type of export, other procedures you may have to follow.

 When you export goods out of the EU to third countries, you can usually zero-rate the goods for VAT purposes.